 New Attorneys can select a mentoring program as one option to comply with their MCLE requirement.
 The MCLE rules – adopted by the Illinois Supreme Court and administered by the MCLE Board of the Court – establish a 15-hour accredited MCLE requirement for newly admitted attorneys, allowing them to choose from the following compliance options described in S. Ct.
 Rule 793:

-In addition to participation in ISBA’s Commission-Approved Mentoring Program, the ISBA offers three CLE packages:
+In addition to participation in ISBA’s Commission-Approved Mentoring Program, the ISBA offers:

 In addition to supporting the Illinois Supreme Court Commission on Professionalism’s mentoring outreach efforts and local mentoring programs, ISBA is matching a limited number of new attorney mentees with select ISBA mentors.
-These participants will receive six professional responsibility MCLE credits upon successful program completion.
+These participants will receive 6 MCLE credits, including 6 PMCLE credits, upon successful program completion.
+As our way of saying thank you, mentors will also receive an ISBA Certificate for a complimentary live, onsite ISBA CLE program (up to 6 hours of MCLE credit), upon completion of the program.

 New Attorneys are eligible for the ISBA Lawyer-to-Lawyer Mentoring Program if they satisfy the following requirements:

 ISBA’s program will focus on matching new attorneys who live and/or practice in areas of the state unserved by other commission-approved mentoring programs.
-To see if there is already a program in your geographic area, visit http://ilsccp.org/mentoring/mentoring_index.htm If you are still interested in applying as a new lawyer mentee for ISBA’s program, please complete the ISBA New Lawyer Application form by December 19, 2013.
-ISBA will notify you no later than January 10, 2014 regarding whether we can accommodate your request.
-A required orientation meeting will be held in January 2014.
+To see if there is already a program in your geographic area, visit http://ilsccp.org/mentoring/mentoring_index.htm If you are still interested in applying as a new lawyer mentee for ISBA’s program, please complete the ISBA New Lawyer Application form.
+Please note that the 2014 program is closed and underway.
+All new applications will be held until the next program begins in January2015.

 New Lawyers shall be: